 FAQs

-Will this impact my green card status?
+Will starting a business impact my green card status?

 If you are working toward a green card or are currently a lawful permanent resident, starting your own business or beginning to work for a company that you own would most likely not jeopardize your status.